 Quality Counts is a voluntary program that supports an early care and education provider’s commitment to quality.
 By participating, a provider, such as a preschool teacher or family child care owner, is going above and beyond basic operating standards.
-To be licensed the programs already have to meet certain criteria, but by participating in Quality Counts they They have access to trainings, coaching, funding for higher education, funding for program improvement, and more!
-Quality Counts supports them in these ways to help them reach their quality improvement goals.
+To be licensed the programs already have to meet certain criteria, but by participating in Quality Counts the programs have access to training, coaching, funding for higher education, funding for program improvement, and more!
+Quality Counts supports programs in these ways to help them reach their quality improvement goals.
 Our hope is they can create or sustain nourishing and effective early learning and care programs that will help children to grow and thrive

 What are the benefits of participation?

 High-quality early learning and care programs can have a lifelong, positive impact on young children and their families.
 Research continues to show that children in quality early learning and care programs are more likely to succeed in school and less likely to drop out, need remedial education, or end up in prison.
 Not only is a participating program showing their commitment to the future of our children, they also receive many benefits in return.
 The support and resources for quality improvement are primary benefits.
 Another benefit is the community recognition of participation.